NotAHero04/notahero04.github.io/about-pojavlauncher/supported-versions.md

 | 1.2.1-1.2.4 | Game crashes when loading | [An untested workaround is available.](https://github.com/NotAHero04/RandomPojavThings/tree/main/Oldr) |
 | LabyMod (1.8.9, 1.12.2, 1.16.5) | Game crashes | Currently only supports iOS 14.0 or later. |
 | All versions since Minecraft 1.17 | Game crashes | Switch the renderer to `tinygl4angle`. |

+Hey hey!
+Note that this is is not complete, and therefore, a Minecraft version that's not listed here may turn out to be not working at all!
+Report bugs [here](https://github.com/PojavLauncherTeam/PojavLauncher/issues)

 ## Note for mods compatibility

 Most mods should work with a compatible setting, but mods that's designed to run on a full desktop environment will not work.
 Report incompatible mods [here.](https://github.com/PojavLauncherTeam/PojavLauncher/issues/1948)